-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Strategic Flood Risk Assessment (SFRA) and Water Cycle Study Evidence 2009 The Strategic Flood Risk Assessment (SFRA) provides a summary of flood risk in Herefordshire to inform the location of future development.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Strategic Flood Risk Assessment (SFRA) and Water Cycle Study Evidence 2009 The Strategic Flood Risk Assessment (SFRA) provides a summary of flood risk in Herefordshire to inform the location of future development.
 The Water Cycle Study examines how water resources and water supply infrastructure, wastewater treatment, water quality, sewerage and flood risk could constrain growth across Herefordshire.
-Dorstone is classified within the five highest general flood hazard catchments due to the River Dore.
-Dorstone is highlighted at high risk of general surface flooding.
-Biodiversity Climate factors Material assets Population and human health Water New development proposed through the Dorstone NDP should be assessed against the capacity of local infrastructure.
-Up-to-date flood risk information should be gathered from the Environment Agency, in order to ensure that any flood risks are considered when preparing the Dorstone NDP.
+The neighbourhood area is situated in the River Teme catchment.
+Sub-catchments within this zone record a standard percentage run off of 20-25%, which is neutral for infiltration source control.
+The area has a moderately rapid flood response (Tptime to peak) time at around 5-7 hours.
+Whitbourne falls into the Herefordshire Conjunctive Use Water Resource Zones (WRZs), which is one of 6 zones covering Herefordshire: Use of potable water is 33% higher than the national average.
+Business consumption accounts for half the total usage of potable water.
+Biodiversity Climatic factors Material assets Population Water New development proposed through the Whitbourne NDP should be assessed against the capacity of local infrastructure.
+Up-to-date flood risk information should be gathered from the Environment Agency, in order to ensure that any flood risks are considered when preparing the Whitbourne NDP.